Unit 4 - Practice Quiz

 functional dependency Easy

-6 What is the primary goal of the database normalization process?
+6 What is the primary objective of database normalization?

 need of normalization Easy